COVID-19 Vaccine Availability

 Cannabis, more commonly referred to as marijuana, is actually the umbrella term that refers to the plant that creates compounds called cannabinoids.
 (Marijuana is one type of cannabis plant.)

 Whether you call it cannabis or marijuana, use is on the rise.
 Some people use it recreationally, while others use it for medicinal purposes to treat pain, nausea and sleep disorders.
-It can be smoked, inhaled, brewed as tea or consumed in edibles.
+It can be smoked, vaped, brewed as tea or consumed in edibles.

 How Cannabis Affects Your Body

-Tetrahydrocannabinol (THC) is the chemical substance in cannabis that acts on specific parts of your brain.
+Delta-9 tetrahydrocannabinol (THC) is the chemical substance in cannabis that acts on specific parts of your brain.
 Whether ingested or smoked, THC causes the brain to release dopamine, a chemical that elicits the sensation of pleasure or relaxation.
 Yet, it can also cause mood changes, depression, suicidal thoughts, memory issues and even disrupted learning.

 Once ingested, THC enters the bloodstream and into the brain, where it activates the hippocampus and orbitofrontal cortex.
 This can impact your ability to form new memories and impair your ability to process information.